On this page

 Mistakes to avoid

-- Skipping identity work
+Skipping identity work before searching records

-- Choosing a county too early
+Choosing a county too early

-- Using one source as the whole answer
+Using one source as the complete answer

-- Ignoring pattern clues across results
+Ignoring pattern clues across results

 Start Here: Enter Any Name To View Records